Labirintami/doc/docs/toolbar/api/toolbar_data_config.md

 title: data
 ---

-@short:
-specifies an array of data objects to set into Toolbar
+@short: specifies an array of data objects to set into Toolbar

-@type: array
+@signature: data?: array;

 @example:
 const toolbar = new dhx.Toolbar("toolbar", {